Divvy Homes secures $110M Series C to help renters become homeowners – TechCrunch

 “A huge number of people want to become homeowners but just can’t,” he said.

-Rampel also appreciates that its model is not as speculative as the typical investor approach of first buying a home and then renting it out.
+Rampell also appreciates that its model is not as speculative as the typical investor approach of first buying a home and then renting it out.

 “So they’re not spending the first nine months after purchasing a home looking for a tenant,” he said.
 “They’re not speculating on an empty house and worrying what happens if they buy a home and can’t rent it out.”